crazycoderLucy/cvnetworking23-24/troubleshooting.md

 - When having finished with a preemptive version of the web server, we dealt with a crash
 - The page notified us of an "Internal Server Error"

-Upon further experimentation, when booting up the server packages were being deleted:
+1) Upon further experimentation, when booting up the server packages were being deleted:
-- Following the error messages, we began to redownload packages so that the __init__.py within ./docker_run_all.sh would run correctly
+2) Following the error messages, we began to redownload packages so that the __init__.py within ./docker_run_all.sh would run correctly (see Part 1 - web server.md for images)
-- Tried downloading python-is-python3 after line 25 python command not found
+  a) Tried downloading python-is-python3 after line 25 python command not found
-- Tried downloading flask-marshmallow
+  b) Tried downloading flask-marshmallow
-- Telling us no module to install
+  c) There was a "no module to install" error message following many of these redownloaded packages
-- start [Flask's built-in debugging server]([url](https://docs.ctfd.io/docs/deployment/installation/
+  d) Following the CTFd documentation, we started [Flask's built-in debugging server]([url](https://docs.ctfd.io/docs/deployment/installation/
-)), did not work - same error message as running before
+)),

+3) The same error message was displayed after this troubleshooting

 Ran prepare.sh - started working
 https://github.com/CTFd/CTFd/blob/master/prepare.sh